What makes us happy at work?

 Flow can also be achieved via prayer or meditation - being in the moment.
 Flow can even be achieved when doing routine tasks: doing the washing up or peeling potatoes, if we approach these tasks with a state of mindfulness (total absorption in the task to do it as well as we possibly can).
 See the Zen saying "Chop wood, carry water!" (see box on right.)

 Lower blood pressure which is related to your state of relaxation is also correlated with happiness.
+There is increasing evidence that Vitamin D helps to lower blood pressure.
 Average blood pressure is lower in Ireland, Holland, Denmark and Sweden than in Germany and Portugal and people have been found to be happier in the first group of countries than the latter.

 Blanchflower and Oswald, Journal of Health Economics